 Data on enforcement of the Anti-Bribery Convention

-14 November 2017 - The 2016 enforcement data has been collected from the Parties to the OECD Anti-Bribery Convention Decisions on Foreign Bribery Cases from 1999 to December 2016.
+11 December 2018 - The 2017 enforcement data has been collected from the Parties to the OECD Anti-Bribery Convention Decisions on Foreign Bribery Cases from 1999 to December 2017.
 The enforcement data includes the number of criminal, administrative and civil cases of foreign bribery that have resulted in a final disposition, such as a criminal conviction or acquittal, or similar findings under an administrative or civil procedure.
 Published for the first time in 2010, the enforcement data is updated annually by the OECD Working Group on Bribery (WGB).
-This edition contains a special focus on international co-operation in anti-bribery law enforcement.
+This edition contains a special focus on what happens to the public official in sanctioned. foreign bribery schemes.

 Highlights from the 2016 data